 You can use your candidacy form and your transcript to map your progress toward degree completion.
 Remember, if the course is listed as “YES” or “NA” it is not required, otherwise you need to take it.
 Please do your best to self-audit your progress.
 I’m happy to help with specific questions or if you’re confused, lost, or off track but as much as possible check your work against your requirements to see how you’re doing.

 We have four concentrations – IS General, IS Security and Assurance, IT Project Management, and Business Intelligence and Analytics.
-You may have only one concentration, however, if you meet the requirements of another concentration (e.g. suppose in addition to meeting the requirements for IS Security and Assurance you also take INFS 6500, 6510, and 6520 – ITPM) there’s nothing to prevent you from putting something like “Emphasis in IT Project Management.”
+You may have only one concentration, however, if you meet the requirements of another concentration (e.g. suppose in addition to meeting the requirements for IS Security and Assurance you also take INFS 6701, 6702, and one other elective – ITPM) there’s nothing to prevent you from putting something like “Emphasis in IT Project Management.”

 You will select your concentration as a part of your application process.
-If you want to change your concentration you will need to re-apply, however, if you are a student in good standing (meaning you are not on probation), to change your concentration email the graduate college.
+If you are a student in good standing (meaning you are not on probation), to change your concentration email the graduate college.